drothlis/clang-ctags/README.rst

 --all-headers
     Write tags for all header files encountered while preprocessing the source file(s), not just the headers specified on the command line.
-Note that if you include any system headers (even indirectly) this will result in a very large tag file; I recommend you only use this option when generating a tag file for a single source file.
+Note that if you include any system headers (even indirectly) this will result in increased processing time and a very large tag file; I recommend you only use this option when generating a tag file for a single source file.

 --non-system-headers
     Write tags for all non-system header files encountered while preprocessing the source file(s), not just the headers specified on the command line.
 (A system header file is one found in certain system-dependent directories and included with `<header.h>` instead of `"header.h"`.)
+This increases processing time and tag file size.
     libclang doesn't currently expose the list of system directories, so clang-ctags employs the following heuristic to decide that a file is *not* a system header: (a) the file is found via a relative path (as specified to